To all new residents of Overland Park,

 Welcome to Overland Park!
 I hope you will enjoy living here.
 Our City staff is always glad to answer your questions, and this letter may provide you with some important information.

-Overland Park was incorporated as a first-class city on May 20, 1960.
-The population was 28,085, and now is 187,730 (2015), making us the second most populous city in the state and metropolitan Kansas City.
-Our geographical area includes about 75 square miles or about one-third of Johnson County.
+Overland Park was incorporated as a first-class City on May 20, 1960.
+The population was 28,085, and has grown to more than 188,000 people, making us the second most populous city in the state and metropolitan Kansas City.
+Our geographical area includes about 75 square miles and about one-third of Johnson County.

 City Hall is located at 8500 Santa Fe Drive.
 It was built in 1968 and expanded in 1986.
 The Mayor, City Council and City Manager offices are located on the ground floor, as are the Finance, Budget and Administration, Human Resources and Law departments.
 Planning and Development Services and Public Works offices are on the second floor.
 City Hall is open 8 a.m. to 5 p.m.
 Monday through Friday.

-The Myron E. Scafe Building (formerly the Antioch Justice Center), directly across the street from City Hall at 8500 Antioch, was dedicated in 1976.
+The Myron E. Scafe Building, directly across the street from City Hall at 8500 Antioch, was dedicated in 1976.
 It houses Community Services, Information Technology, and police patrol.

 City Staff and Department Functions: